 Check out the map to better understand the layout and where to park.
 If you’d like more info, such as schedule and up-to-date fairs, check out the Parks Canada Website.

-Shuttle Reservations For Moraine Lake In 2023
+Shuttle Reservations For Moraine Lake In 2024

-There will also be a portion of seats released on a rolling basis, 48 hours before departure day at 8am MST starting in May 2023.
+A portion of seats will also be released on a rolling basis, 48 hours before departure day at 8am MST, starting in May 2024.
 You can reserve a seat up until the end of your timeslot this year.
 Walk-up seat sales may be permitted if there are still seats available.
 Book your seat reservation on the Parks Canada website.
+We find the shuttle system very easy to use, which is an excellent solution to the parking issues at Moraine Lake.

 What Shuttle Do I Take If I’m Staying in Lake Louise?